Learners' Help Book

 interrupted, and then come back only to discover that your

-session has timed out and your work has been lost.
-If you are
+session has timed out and all of your work has been lost.
+If

-composing a response that is longer or requiring a lot of
+you are composing a longer response or one that requires a lot

-reflection, you may want to first write it somewhere else and
+of reflection, you may want to write it somewhere

 Feel free to share information about yourself

 in your profile.
-It will enrich your learning experience and
+It will enrich your learning/community

-that of other learners if you know more about one another.
-The
+experience and that of other learners if you know more about

-only people who can see the information in your profile are
+one another.
+The only people who can see the information in

 Keep moving.
 If you get stuck on something in